 1. Choose “Diet” Foods For Success

-Marketing strategies are powerful, and it’s tempting to believe that sticking with foods manufacturers claim can help with weight loss is the key to success.
+Marketing strategies are powerful, and it’s tempting to believe that sticking with food manufacturers claim can help with weight loss is the key to success.
 In fact, many programs involve picking certain foods or purchasing foods from the program in particular.

 Claims and labeling may be misleading, and the more you see on package labels claiming a product is healthy, the more cautious you should be.

 If a processed product claims to be “fat-free,” “low-fat, “gluten-free” or “weight-loss friendly,” check the label to see what’s in it.
 Even beverages claiming to be helpful for weight-loss may be loaded with sugar and other undesirable ingredients.

 Many companies will call their food “low-fat”, but then load it up with sugar.
 This is because fat is largely what makes food taste good.
 With the fat gone, they use sugar to make it more palatable.
 But, this sugar is worse for you than most fats!

 All in all, you just can’t trust most companies when it comes to choosing healthy foods.
 You need to do your own independent research when shopping.

 Since body fat is fat we have stored, it sounds logical that limiting fat would contribute to weight loss, but that’s not the case.

 While there are certain circumstances where eating a diet high in fat can contribute to weight gain, fat in itself is not inherently wrong or bad when it comes to losing weight or maintaining a healthy weight.

 Combine generous quantities of fat with a diet heavy on the junk food, high in carbs, and rich in calories, and you’ve got a recipe for fast weight gain.